DiedrichsenLab/diedrichsenlab.github.io/_guides/09_autobids.md

 singularity run /srv/containers/cfmm2tar_v1.0.0.sif -p <PRINCIPAL^PROJECT-ID> <out_dir>
 ```

-With the flag -n <Patient's Name> you can input a specific dataset by using the Patient's Name field in the CFMM DICOM Server:
+With the flag -n <Patient's Name> you can input a specific dataset by using the "Patient's Name" field in the CFMM DICOM Server:

 ```
 singularity run /srv/containers/cfmm2tar_v1.0.0.sif -n <Patient's Name> <out_dir>